Notes on John 9

 us.
 We are not qualified to make such judgments.
 The innocent may suffer apart from

 a corresponding disobedience traceable to them.
-Yet we are not innocent of the
+Yet humans are not innocent of

 We do not become sinners by sinning; we were born sinners.
-Now we are caught in
+So we are caught in

 a general suffering affecting the entire creation (Romans 8:18-25).
 The world was